 Cause #11 – PLMN not allowed

 This 5GMM cause is sent to the UE if it requests service, or if the network initiates a de-registration request, in a PLMN where the UE, by subscription or due to operator determined barring, is not allowed to operate.

+This 5GMM cause can also be sent to the UE when the disaster condition is no longer being applicable in the current location of the UE.

 Cause #12 – Tracking area not allowed